grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 </CodeGroup>

 Custom metrics appear in both the end-of-test summary and in the granular points of the [Results output](/results-output).
 Here's how the output of the preceding script might look.
+Each metric type has specific aggregation methods.
 Since the metric is a trend, k6 calculates various trends based on the number of values and their summation.

   <CodeGroup lineNumbers={[false]}>